 The bottom line

-It’s important not to see the equity in your home as free money.
+It’s important not to see the equity in your home as money.
 While it can be a cheaper way to borrow when compared to other options like personal loans or credit cards, you can potentially put your home in jeopardy should you run into trouble making your payments in the future.

 Furthermore, borrowing against the equity of your home means extending the amount of time it will take to pay off your home.

-If you do decide to move forward, Stevens stressed the importance of shopping around for the best terms.
+If you do decide to move forward, Stevens stressed the importance of shopping around for your best terms.
 “Make sure you research a few places,” he said.
 “If you’re at a big bank, check with a couple credit unions.
 If you’re at a credit union, check with a couple of big banks.”

 Additionally, online lenders may offer some competitive terms.
 With the multiple options available, spend some time reviewing and comparing lenders.
 And like with any form of debt, make sure you understand what you are getting into.